atanunq/viu/README.md

 ### Command line options
 ```
 USAGE:
-    viu [FLAGS] [OPTIONS] [FILE]...
+    viu [OPTIONS] [FILE]...
-    When FILE is -, read standard input.

-FLAGS:
+ARGS:
+    <FILE>...
+The images to be displayed.
+Set to - for standard input.

+OPTIONS:
+        --help                              Print help information
+    -1, --once                              Only loop once through the animation
     -b, --blocks                            Force block output
-    -m, --mirror         Display a mirror of the original image
     -n, --name                              Output the name of the file before displaying
-    -1, --once           Only loop once through the animation
     -r, --recursive                         Recurse down directories if passed one
     -s, --static                            Show only first frame of gif
     -t, --transparent                       Display transparent image with transparent background

-OPTIONS:
+    -V, --version                           Print version information
+    -w, --width <width>                     Resize the image to a provided width
+    -h, --height <height>                   Resize the image to a provided height
     -f, --frame-rate <frames-per-second>    Play gif at the given frame rate
-    -h, --height <height>    Resize the image to a provided height
-    -w, --width <width>      Resize the image to a provided width

-ARGS:
-    <FILE>...
-The image to be displayed
 ```